 Suspender buttons refer to the buttons sewn on the inner side of the waistband used to anchor suspender (straps worn over the shoulders and used to hold up trousers) to the trousers.

-The inside waistband grip is a rubber grip-tape sewn to the interior of the waistband.
+Inside the waistband grip is a rubber grip-tape sewn to the interior of the waistband.
 The rubber strip provides friction and tension to keep the shirt from slipping out of the pants.